miferreiro/bdpar/README.md

 In case you want to introduce different types of extensions, you will first need to create a class that inherits from the *Instance* class which implements the abstract methods: *obtainSource* and *obtainDate*.
-In addition, you must create a subclass that overrides the *createInstance* method of the *InstanceFactory* class, which comes by default, to decide on what is based to create one type of *Instance* or another.
-It should be noted that although normally it is decided according to the extension of the file, the user can decide other criterion according to their needs.
+In addition, you must execute *registerExtractor* function of *ExtractorFactory* class where it is necessary indicate the specific extension and the correspondant extractor.

 On the other hand, the types of the files which are implemented by default are: